ariatemplates/atpackager/doc/visitors.md

 Both visitors can be used together in the same configuration, to both validate templates and replace them with their compiled version in the output.

 In addition to the given `files` filter, if the file does not correspond to an actual template (we determine it if we can't find an associated parser), the file won't be processed.

+# Compile Aria Templates beans: `ATCompileBeans`

+Compile beans.

+__When__: `onWriteInputFile`

+## Configuration

+* `files`: files filtering property

+Other configuration properties (such as `onlyFastNorm`) are specified in the `config` parameter of [`aria.utils.BeanExtractor.extract`](http://ariatemplates.com/aria/guide/apps/apidocs/#aria.utils.BeanExtractor:extract:method) in the API documentation of Aria Templates.

+## Description

+This visitor tries to compile the given bean definitions.
+Compiling beans usually increases the size of the file, but decreases the time to execute it.

+In addition to the given `files` filter, if the file does not correspond to an actual package of bean definitions, the file won't be processed.